-Now, “It’s supposed to be good for ya” is one of my pet peeves.
-I hate to admit it, but I do have to take a long, deep breath when I hear that statement so I don’t launch into a lengthy explanation why this phrase just doesn’t work and I have heard it many times over the years in practice.
+Now, 'It’s supposed to be good for ya' is one of my pet peeves.
+I hate to admit it, but I do have to take a long, deep breath when I hear that statement so I don’t launch into a lengthy explanation of why this phrase just doesn’t work and I have heard it many times over the years in practice.

 So why does this statement drive me nuts?
 Doesn’t it show that the person has an interest in being healthy?

 Yes, absolutely.
 And that I appreciate!
-Still, my need for discernment in the food discussion is gravely violated with this statement.
+Still, my need for discernment in the food discussion is gravely violated by this statement.
 It’s too general.